Dr. André F Raine – Science Director

 Hannah was born and raised in Michigan but has since lived and worked in many states across the country.
 Attending Texas State University for her B.S. in Wildlife Biology, Hannah immediately realized her love of birds, quickly becoming involved as a technician for avian related studies under a doctoral student.

 After college, Hannah worked with seabirds on a small island off the coast of Alaska and the following year came to Kaua‘i to continue conservation for multiple seabird species.
-Hannah is honored to be a part of ARC’s official first team and carry on with helping to preserve many of the endemic and threatened species that Hawaii has today.
+Hannah is honored to be a part of the ARC team and carry on with helping to preserve many of the endemic and threatened species that Hawaii has today.

 Jason Gregg – Technician